camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/30-migrate-server.html.md

 * Create a new directory into which you copy the new camunda BPM 7.2 shared libraries.
 (Will be referenced by a Shared library we define in WebSphere later)
 * JDBC Drivers, DataSource and WorkManager settings stay the same.
 * Start the server.
 * Create a shared library like described [here](ref:/guides/installation-guide/was/#bpm-platform-install-the-camunda-bpm-platform-shared-libraries).
-Name it 'Camunda'.
+Name it `Camunda`.
 * Install the camunda BPM 7.2 platform EAR.
 The RAR is now embedded into the EAR, so you do not have to install it separately.
-During the installation, the EAR will try to reference the previously created 'Camunda' shared library.
+During the installation, the EAR will try to reference the previously created `Camunda` shared library.
 * Install the camunda BPM 7.2 web applications (camunda webapp and engine-rest).
-Associate the installed web applications with the 'Camunda' shared library.
+Associate the installed web applications with the `Camunda` shared library.
 Otherwise there will be missing resources during runtime.
 Start the web applications afterwards.
-* For each previously deployed process application: associate the 'Camunda' shared library with them.
+* For each previously deployed process application: associate the `Camunda` shared library with them.
 Otherwise they will fail to start because required resources are missing.